tatsuoNakano/tatsuoNakano/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on ...
 I am developing a smartphone app using a combination of Expo and React native.
-- 🌱 I’m currently learning ...
-SVG + D3.js Docker
+- 🌱 I’m currently learning ... clojure
 - 👯 I’m looking to collaborate on ... company that hires
 - 🤔 I’m looking for help with ...
 Nothing in particular
 - 💬 Ask me about ...